 As many of you already following along have probably gathered by now, we LOVE driftwood!
-And we love to use it many different ways to make all kinds of stuff, such as our driftwood lavender window wreath, driftwood Christmas tree, and our driftwood tree ornament.
+And we love to use it many different ways to make all kinds of stuff, such as our driftwood lavender window wreath, driftwood Christmas tree, and our driftwood tree ornament and the project shown here.
 The list goes on and on and on and high on that list has been to make a driftwood mirror!

 But for those of you stopping by for the first time, we’ll let you in on one of our most favourite past times...collecting driftwood along the shores of Lake Huron.
 The opportunity doesn’t happen nearly as often as we would like but when it does, we jump at the chance to walk the beach with our bags in hand.
 Afterwards, we love to joke about what a “hard day at the office” it was!

-We're happy to share a printable project worksheet for this DIY project, free for subscribers to our weekly e-mail full of beautiful and inspiring DIY, craft, home decor and the occasional recipe ideas.
-Just click on the image to subscribe.
+We're happy to share a free printable project workbook for this DIY project.
+Just click on the image to claim it.

 - Assorted driftwood pieces - sized 3” to 7” long in various widths

 - Bevelled mirror - circular shape, 14” diameter

 - Construction Adhesive* (or similar product) for attaching mirror to plywood

 - ½” thick sheet of plywood